realKidDouglas/dash-dev-env-doc/managing_wallets.md

 	/Applications/Dash-Qt.app/Contents/MacOS/Dash-Qt -conf=/Users/kiddouglas/Library/Application\ Support/DashCore/dash-evonet-8.conf -port=20001 --usehd=1 --mnemonic="<super-secret-mnemonic>"

+If you don't give `mnemonic` a new HD-wallet will be created.

 In the Dash Core Application you will see a small icon for `HD`.

 ![HD-ico](./images/hdico.png)

 From now your wallet is installed and you can run your evonet-wallet easily without the wallet info as above with the alias `dashevonet-8`.

-Check HD-wallet info in cli with:
+Check HD-wallet info containing mnemonic in cli with:

 	dumphdinfo